What are your all-time favorite uniforms in each of the major team sports?

 Are you the same Paul Lukas who used to publish the zine Beer Frame back in the 1990s?

 Yes.
 For the uninitiated, Beer Frame: The Journal of Inconspicuous Consumption was a small magazine that examined the details of consumer culture in much the same way “Uni Watch” examines uniform design.
 Unfortunately, almost all my Beer Frame back-issues are now sold out, except for issue Nos.
 7, 8, and 9 (if you’re interested in purchasing them, contact me).
-A small sampling of old material from the zine has been preserved here.

 What about your 1997 book, Inconspicuous Consumption: An Obsessive Look at the Stuff We Take for Granted?